 Spearman's correlation is the same thing as converting two variables to rank values and then running a standard Pearson's correlation on those ranked variables.
 Spearman's is nonparametric and does not assume a linear relationship between the variables; it looks for monotonic relationships.
 You can visualize this more easily using plot_corr_heatmap():

 Because it is a symmetric matrix, only the upper triangle is shown.
-The diagonal is all 1.0 Spearman's correlation and is not shown either.
+The diagonal is all x's since auto-correlation is not useful.

 As we discussed, permutation feature importance is computed by permuting a specific column and measuring the decrease in accuracy of the overall classifier or regressor.
 Of course, features that are collinear really should be permuted together.
 We have updated importances() so you can pass in either a list of features, such as a subset, or a list of lists containing groups.
 Let's start with the default: